edcork/edcork.github.io/docs/pages/edit/edit2.md

 **Source:** [SMAX 2021.11 documentation](https://docs.microfocus.com/doc/SMAX/2021.11/RabbitMQNotStart).

+**Summary of issues:
-- Issues: logic issues ("powering off an environment", "and fail to remove these folders"—it's not the user that fails to do it)
+- logic issues ("powering off an environment", "and fail to remove these folders"—it's not the user that fails to do it)
 - Clarity (start of Solution)
 - product naming and consistency ("suite", "environment", "system", "OMT")
 - Accuracy: "fail to remove" wrong